2017–18 Prince Mohammad bin Salman League: Teams

 A total of 16 teams are contesting the league, including 11 sides from the 2016–17 season, two relegated from the 2016–17 Professional League, and three promoted from the 2016–17 Second Division.

 Al-Kawkab and Jeddah became the first two clubs to be promoted to the First Division, with both clubs finishing as group winners.
 Al-Mujazzel became the third and final club to be promoted, following a 5–1 win over Al-Ansar on 3 March 2017, to secure their return to the First Division after only a season's absence.
 Al-Kawkab returned to the First Division for the first time since the 2013–14 season, and Jeddah will play in their first-ever season in the First Division since being re-branded.

 On 20 April 2017, Al-Wehda became the first side to be relegated from the Pro League following a 2–1 home defeat to Al-Fateh.
 This will be Al-Wehda's first season back to the First Division since the 2014–15 season.
 On 4 May 2017, Al-Khaleej were the 2nd side to be relegated from the Pro League after a 2–2 draw with Al-Faisaly, finishing 13th in the league.
-This will also be Al-Khaleej's first season back to the First Division since the 2013–14 season.
+This will also be Al-Khaleej's first season return to the First Division since the 2013–14 season.

-On 27 April 2017 Wej became the first club to be relegated to the Second Division following 2–1 defeat to Hajer.
+On 27 April 2017 Wej became the first club to be relegated to the Second Division following 2–1 loss to Hajer.
 On the final matchday, both Al-Adalh and Al-Jeel were relegated to the Second Division, with both clubs drawing their matches.